OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/experiments/04-oled-writing-text.md

 ## Writing Text to the OLED Display {#maker-kit-oled-writing-text}

-In this tutorial, we'll be figuring out how to start up the OLED Expansion's screen and writing some text to it using Onion's Python module for the OLED Expansion.
+In this expriment, we'll be figuring out how to start up the OLED Expansion's screen and writing some text to it using Onion's Python module for the OLED Expansion.
 By the end, you'll be able to boot it up, and write whatever you wish!

 ```{r child='../shared/oled-info.md'}
 ```